eewenjie/TrainHuggingFaceModelOnAWS/README.md

 # TrainHuggingFaceModelOnAWS
-This repo shows how to train hugging face model on AWS
+This repo shows how to train hugging face model on AWS.
+It is suggested to start a notebook instance in AWS.